cerner/cerner_splunk_ingredient/README.md

 #### Metadata

 The metadata property accepts a config hash, just as `splunk_conf` would (it basically calls `splunk_conf` behind the scenes), but there is one important operation that is performed before writing the config.
-It looks in each stanza for an `access` key, and checks if the value is a hash.
+It looks in each section for an `access` key, and checks if the value is a hash.
 If this is the case, then it parses this hash into a string.
 This is part of a special syntax to make configuring read/write permissions via Chef easier.

 For example, if I want to set the following permissions for all views on the app, I might write: